 We are the convener, connector, and amplifier of the arts and culture community in Milwaukee.

-Milwaukee arts organizations and institutions generate over $200 million in annual local economic impact.
+Milwaukee arts organizations and institutions generate over $225 million in annual expenditures and employs tens of thousands of people.

 We connect hundreds of Milwakee arts & grassroots organizations